 1 tbsp lime zest from organic limes

 Put the can of coconut milk in the fridge for at least 8 hours, preferably overnight.

 This separates the creamy part (which is the part we need for this recipe) from the liquid.

 Once chilled, scoop out the creamy top part of the coconut milk.

-I use natural store-bought date paste which is a chunk of more compressed and concentrated date paste.
+I use natural store-bought date paste which is a chunk of compressed, concentrated date paste.

-You can also use homemade date paste by soaking dates in water and then blending them, which results in a lighter and less sweet paste. (more of a cream really)
+You can also use homemade date paste by soaking dates in water and then blending them, which results in a lighter and less sweet paste.
+It is more of a cream really.